The Shortest-Path distance on graphons: The communicability distance on graphons

 All those facts may be straightforwardly extended to graphons.
 First, for a graphon $W$ with adjacency operator $\calW$, we define the communicability distance between two sets $X,Y \in \frakM$ by

 Unlike the quantity $\delta_W$ defined in the previous sections, this is a well-defined metric on $\frakM$.
 This is because the exponential $e^{\frac{\calW}{2}}$ is invertible, so $d_{C,W}$ is essentially the metric induced by $e^{\frac{\calW}{2}}$ on $L^2 [0,1]$.
 Let us remark that as a technicality, we need to identify the sets $X,Y \in \frakM$ that have the same essential support, i.e. $\II_X = \II_Y$ almost everywhere.
 The resulting metric space is not complete, because one may take sets of arbitrarily small measure to construct a sequence of sets $(X_n)_{n\in\N} \subset \frakM$ such that $(\II_{X_n})_{n\in\N}$ converges to the zero function.
 Adding back the zero measure sets makes the space complete.
-As mentioned, we reserve further discussion of the topological properties of this space for future work.

 It is also possible to extend the communicability distance's isometric embedding to the graphon case.
 This is because the adjacency operator $\calW$ is compact and self-adjoint, and thus admits a spectral decomposition of the form